FlowFuse/website/src/blog/2024/11/esp32-with-node-red.md

 ---
-title: Interacting with ESP32 Using Node-RED
+title: Interacting with ESP32 Using Node-RED and MQTT
 subtitle: Building IoT Flows with ESP32 and FlowFuse
 description:  Learn how to connect your ESP32 with Node-RED using MQTT in this easy-to-follow guide.
 Build a user-friendly dashboard with FlowFuse Dashboard to control your IoT devices remotely.
 Ideal for beginners and IoT hobbyists!
 date: 2024-11-14